Aksheet10/stupid-C-test/README.md

-# Stupid C test

-Stupid C test of 29 may 2021 which was complete useless
+# Stupid C test of 29 may 2021 which was complete useless